openshift/openshift-restclient-python/README.md

   print(item.metadata.name)
 ```

-# OpenShift Login with username and password:
+## OpenShift Login with username and password

 ```
 from kubernetes import client